willdurand/willdurand.github.io/_drafts/object-calisthenics.markdown

 That is why [getters/setters are often considered evil](http://stackoverflow.com/questions/565095/are-getters-and-setters-evil).
-Again, they violate the [Open/Closed Principe](http://en.wikipedia.org/wiki/Open/closed_principle).
+Then again, they violate the [Open/Closed Principe](http://en.wikipedia.org/wiki/Open/closed_principle).

 Let's take an example: